baoqger/rag-with-azure-ai-search-notebooks/README.md

 ## Environment setup

-1. Run `azd up` on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo/) with GPT-4-vision enabled.
-This will create the necessary resources for the Azure OpenAI, Azure AI Search services, and the Computer Vision service.
+1. Run `azd up` on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo/) with multimodal feature enabled.
+This will create the necessary resources for the Azure OpenAI, Azure AI Search services, and the Azure AI Vision service.

 2. Create a .env with these variables, and the values taken from `.azure/ENV-NAME/.env`

     ```shell
     AZURE_OPENAI_SERVICE=YOUR-SERVICE-NAME
     AZURE_OPENAI_DEPLOYMENT_NAME=YOUR-OPENAI-DEPLOYMENT-NAME
-    AZURE_OPENAI_ADA_DEPLOYMENT=YOUR-EMBED-DEPLOYMENT-NAME
+    AZURE_OPENAI_EMBEDDING_DEPLOYMENT=YOUR-EMBED-DEPLOYMENT-NAME
     AZURE_SEARCH_SERVICE=YOUR-SEARCH-SERVICE-NAME
     AZURE_COMPUTERVISION_SERVICE=YOUR-COMPUTERVISION-SERVICE-NAME
     ```